Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 “Do you want to see this funny YouTube clip?” he asks.

 He makes himself dinner.
 He eats alone.
 I watch the group feed continue to fill.
-I am shaking.
+I am holding my breath.
 I notice how badly I want to protect myself.
 How easily I could do that with a single click.

 Women join in the feed.
 I feel relief.